 Sometimes, new blood needs to be added to your body.
 This is called a transfusion.
 It adds new healthy red blood cells to the blood.

 For more information

-Contact your Registered Nurse Care Manager, or call Positive Healthcare's Nurse Advice Line at: (800) 797-1717.
+Contact your Registered Nurse Care Manager, or call PHP Nurse Advice Line at: (800) 797-1717.